berattaban/berattaban/README.md

 # Hi there, I'm Berat! 👋

-I'm a Java FullStack Developer based in Turkey, currently focusing on building robust backend systems, practicing modern software architectures, and learning new technologies.
+I'm a Java Full Stack Developer based in Turkey, currently focusing on building robust backend systems, practicing modern software architectures, and learning new technologies.

 ---

 ### 🚀 About Me

-- 💻 Passionate about ** Java FullStack Development**, clean code, and database management.
+- 💻 Passionate about ** Java Full Stack Development**, clean code, and database management.
 - ⚙️ Currently working on **microservices architectures**, design patterns and database relations.
 - 💬 Open to collaborations, internships, and professional opportunities.